|Year of offer||2019|

 Further details on how to seek academic adjustments can be found on the Student Equity and Disability Support website: http://services.unimelb.edu.au/student-equity/home

-- Three small, practical, database-related assignments (10% each) completed individually, requiring approximately 30-35 hours of work per student, equivalent 4000 words, due in weeks 5, 7 and 11.
+- Three small, practical, database-related assignments (10% each; Total 30%) completed individually, requiring approximately 30-35 hours of work per student, equivalent 4000 words, due in weeks 5, 7 and 11.
 Intended Learning Outcomes (ILOs) 1 to 3 are addressed in the assignments.

-- One mid-semester test (10%).
-ILOs 1 to 2 are addressed in the mid-semester test.
+- One 1-hour written, closed-book examination held at the middle of the semester (10%).
+ILOs 1 to 2 are addressed in the mid-semester examination.

-- One written 2 hour closed book end of semester examination (60%).
-ILOs 1 to 5 are addressed in the examination.
+- One 2-hour written, closed-book examination held during the final examination period (60%).
+ILOs 1 to 5 are addressed in the final examination.

 Hurdle requirement: To pass the subject, students must obtain: